jd28/rollnw/lib/nw/docs/rules.md

 The imported-data boundary is fixed:

+- The selected package's `resources.json` owns install-layout declarations.
-- C++ canonically stores raw resource facts consumed by the engine, renderer, resource resolution, native persistence machinery, or native editor.
+  C++ validates paths, constructs resource containers, and stores raw facts consumed by the engine, renderer, native persistence machinery, or editor.
 - SmallS exclusively owns gameplay legality, interpretation, formulas, and composition.
 A source field read only by gameplay policy is a SmallS gameplay input.